MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Class Is Invariant to Context and Vice Versa: On Learning Invariance for Out-Of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2208.03462) [[code]](https://github.com/simpleshinobu/irmcon)
+  - Jiaxin Qi, Kaihua Tang, Qianru Sun, Xian-Sheng Hua, Hanwang Zhang. *ECCV 2022*
+  - Key Word: Invarinat Learning; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> We argue that the widely adopted assumption in prior work, the context bias can be directly annotated or estimated from biased class prediction, renders the context incomplete or even incorrect.
+In contrast, we point out the everoverlooked other side of the above principle: context is also invariant to class, which motivates us to consider the classes (which are already labeled) as the varying environments to resolve context bias (without context labels).
+We implement this idea by minimizing the contrastive loss of intra-class sample similarity while assuring this similarity to be invariant across all classes.

 - Self-Distilled Vision Transformer for Domain Generalization. [[paper]](https://arxiv.org/abs/2207.12392) [[code]](https://github.com/maryam089/SDViT)
   - Maryam Sultana, Muzammal Naseer, Muhammad Haris Khan, Salman Khan, Fahad Shahbaz Khan. *ECCV 2022*
   - Key Word: Domain Generalization; Vision Transformers; Self Distillation.